Khrebtova/Clothing-Shop/README.md

 - Learn Firebase (store and authenticate users + store shop products data),
 - Stripe,
 - GraphQL,
-- Sass for styling components.
+- Sass for styling components,
+- Deploy on Netlify.

 ## App functionality:
 - Sing in, Sing up options with email and password.